darkDev8/SdkLibrary-6.0/README.md

 ### Fixed bugs
 * MessageBox background color.
+* New file filters
+* Message Box buttons priority bug fixed
+* Removed Exporter interface and TableExportFactory class
+* Move DirectoryUtils class to new package (io.directories)
+* Updated file extensions.
+* More tools for working with MS Excel files

 ### Installation
 Add this file to you're project and use it, you can also run the file. </br>